ovh/cds/docs/content/contribute/development.md

 * Golang
 * CDS

-if you are familiar with these different software, you probably will not need to read this page :-)
+if you are familiar with these different tools, you probably will not need to read this page :-)

 ## Postgresql